 What is conflict management?

-Conflict management – from the Latin conflictus – is the management of clashes between different groups of people.
-On the one hand, it is about preventing various crisis situations and finding solutions to eliminate such situations.
+Conflict management is the management of clashes between different groups of people or individuals.
+The goal is to prevent various crisis situations or finding solutions to eliminate such situations.

 Conflicts are part of everyday working life and are unavoidable.
 In order to ensure a good working atmosphere and morale, as well as the performance of the employees, conflict management comes into play.
 Conflict management attempts to resolve conflicts or to intercept them before they arise.